11.12.2024

 There was only brief mention of her renovation of Lily Pond Lane in the early 1990s, but nothing was said about any of her other homes, gardens, kitchens or legendary parties where so much of her talents are on full display.
 This was a missed opportunity.

-The consistent deferral to her ‘cultural relevance’ to a youthful audience highlighted the filmmaker’s preoccupation, rather than any true analysis of why this relevance is important.
-Much more time could have been spent on what she was teaching and why those lessons were so important to so many people around the world.
-Once again, the subject of her life’s work was treated as almost incidental and unimportant – homemaking as an artform.
-By glossing over this, the film unintentionally belittled the relevance of Martha's work over the relevance of Martha as an older person in the limelight.
+The consistent deferral to her relevance to a youthful audience highlighted the filmmaker’s preoccupation, rather than any true analysis of why this relevance is important.
+Much more time could have been spent on what she was teaching and why those lessons were so important to so many people around the world, how that shifted the culture, how it influenced magazine publication, how it inspired entrepreneurship, etc. Once again, the subject of her life’s work was treated as almost incidental and unimportant – homemaking as an artform.
+By glossing over this, the film unintentionally belittled the relevance of Martha's work over the relevance of Martha as an older celebrity.

 Having said that, the personal admissions and confessions by Martha about some of the more shadowy aspects of her life were fascinating and captivating as a viewer.
 She does discuss uncomfortable subjects, such as her divorce, unfaithfulness, and some of her difficulties maintaining lasting relationships, both personal and professional.
 It reveals some of her vulnerability, which I’m sure was uncomfortable for her.
 But I think the audience, for the most part, will find this aspect endearing.
 Showing herself to be a person who is not immune to emotional pain, to some bad decisions, to feelings of loss and regret will humanize her to many.